By Robin Silver

 Dancing Freedom will often include community aspects regarding meditation, community meals, mindfulness workshops, yoga, and sustainability.
 Dancing freedom classes tend towards a guided meditation methodology which allows a freedom from choice very akin to the meditative qualities of tai chi.
 The overall intention is to cultivate balance in life as a whole.

-For those seeking enlightenment that doesn’t require so much sitting, conscious dance fulfils a spiritual need, as well as the physical, mental, and social benefits.
-At Wild Tribe we take a holistic outlook on life along the same lines as the practice of Dancing Freedom, 5rhythms and Ecstatic Dance.
+For those seeking enlightenment that doesn’t require so much sitting, conscious dance fulfills a spiritual need, as well as the physical, mental, and social benefits.
+At Wild Tribe we take a holistic outlook on life along the same lines as the practice of Dancing Freedom, 5rhythms, and Ecstatic Dance.
 At our superfood cafe it’s easy to sit down and chat with the ‘like-minded’ on ways to improve on the self, and the world at large.
 Come visit us at Natural Detox Center and chat with our practitioners about ways to improve energetic and physical flow through diet, various meditation practices, and health treatments such as TCM cupping and massage.